koinos/koinos-docs/docs/overview/index.md

-# Getting started
+# Overview
-Welcome to the Koinos documentation!
+Welcome to the Koinos overview!
 In this section, we will provide you with a comprehensive introduction to the fundamental concepts and features of the Koinos blockchain.

 ---
 ## Blockchain Basics